FAQ

 Here are a few that we can answer for you.
 I am sure you have more and we would love to answer those by providing a FREE phone consultation.
 Call us at (916) 426-2757 to schedule a time.

 Most people can benefit from counseling services at some point in their lives.
+Meta-analysis of 375 controlled studies: the “typical therapy client” did better than about 75% of untreated people (classic, foundational evidence).
 Seeking professional support is a sign of good coping skills and intelligence, not a sign of weakness.
-Counseling gives you the benefit of an outside perspective that is quite different from you talking with your friends and family.
+Counseling gives you the benefit of an outside perspective that is quite different from talking with your friends and family.

 The feeling of being stuck is usually what brings most people to counseling.
 Sometimes people feel stuck in a dissatisfying career, relationship, mood, thought pattern, or destructive patterns of behavior.
 People may approach their “stuckness” or problems in the same ways, each time hoping for different results.
 What is necessary is a change in strategy.
 A new approach.
-A therapist is able to offer an objective and caring perspective, utilizing your strengths, to help you move forward.
-When you clarify your strengths and values, identify possibilities for your future and unblock emotions you will usually feel relief.
-You gain clarity, awareness and a renewed energy to face life’s challenges.
+A therapist can offer an objective and caring perspective, using your strengths to help you move forward.
+When you clarify your strengths and values, identify possibilities for your future, and unblock emotions, you will usually feel relief.
+You gain clarity, awareness, and a renewed energy to face life’s challenges.

 Who do we work with?